reposense/RepoSense/docs/DeveloperGuide.md

 `Model` holds the data structures that are commonly used by the different aspects of *RepoSense*.
  * [`Author`](/src/main/java/reposense/model/Author.java) stores the `GitHub ID` of an author.
 Any contributions or commits made by the author, using his/her `GitHub ID` or aliases, will be attributed to the same `Author` object.
 It is used by `AuthorshipReporter` and `CommitsReporter` to attribute the commit and file contributions to the respective authors.
  * [`CliArguments`](/src/main/java/reposense/model/CliArguments.java) stores the parsed command line arguments supplied by the user.
 It contains the configuration settings such as the CSV config file to read from, the directory to output the report to, and date range of commits to analyze.
 These configuration settings are passed into `RepoConfiguration`.
+ * [`FileTypeManager`](/src/main/java/reposense/model/FileTypeManager.java) stores the file format to be analyzed and the custom groups specified by the user for any repository.
  * [`RepoConfiguration`](/src/main/java/reposense/model/RepoConfiguration.java) stores the configuration information from the CSV config file for a single repository, which are the repository's orgarization, name, branch, list of authors to analyse, date range to analyze commits and files from `CliArguments`.
  These configuration information are used by:
     - `GitDownloader` to determine which repository to download from and which branch to check out to.